-- Demographics and general information.
+- Demographics and general information

-- Alcohol, tobacco, and other drug use.
+- Alcohol, tobacco, and other drug use

-- Other health concerns.
+- Other health concerns

-- School climate.
+- School climate

-- Quality of life.

-- Risk and protective factors.
+- Risk and protective factors

-Additional information about each topic area appears in the Healthy Youth Survey (2016) Analytic Report of the statewide survey results.
+Additional information about each topic area appears in the Healthy Youth Survey (2021) Analytic Report of the statewide survey results.
 For general information about these topics, readers are encouraged to contact the sponsoring agencies or to visit the web sites of relevant federal and state agencies.